Apply Online for Fall Admission!

 - International applicants - The completed and signed Certification of Finance (with bank statements) and official TOEFL scores are required for international applicants to be considered for admission.
 For further instructions see http://usfca.edu/asinternational/.

 An official TOEFL score is required of international applicants.
-The minimum TOEFL scores required are: 79 (internet-based) or 550 (print-based).
+The minimum TOEFL score required is 79 (internet-based).
 The TOEFL code for USF is 4850.

 A minimum overall GPA (grade point average) of 2.7 is required.